 Workplace inspection powers

 FWA enforcement officers can enter workplaces to inspect records and require businesses to produce documents and evidence demonstrating compliance with the law.
-This is similar to current minimum wage inspection powers but will apply across the FWA’s full remit.
+This is similar to current minimum wage inspection powers but applies across the FWA’s full remit.

 Civil penalty regime (Notices of Underpayment)